wanghaisheng/responsive-landing-page-starter/content/blog/en/the-coders-guide-to-sms-1.md

 Apple's iMessage, WhatsApp, WeChat, and Facebook Messenger are examples of "Over the Top" or OTT applications.
 Unlike SMS, OTT applications like WhatsApp do not require the user to connect to a cellular network.

 OTT applications like iMessage and WhatsApp do not use SMS.
 However, that does not mean iPhones do not send SMS messages: they do.
 You can only send an iMessage if you and the recipient both have an iPhone.
 If you send a text message on your iPhone to another Apple user, Apple will send the text using iMessage, and your iPhone will highlight the message in blue.
 If you send a text message (without multimedia) to another device (like Android), Apple will send it using SMS, and the message will be green.
-Android devices, on the other hand, send SMS messages by default.
+Android devices, on the other hand, often use a service called Android Messages.

 The advantages of OTT applications are they are free, allow users to send videos and other multimedia, and often have additional features like video chatting.